-Canterbury Resources Limited (Canterbury or the Company) provides assay results from the first four holes of the current drilling program at the Briggs Copper-Molybdenum Project in Queensland (Figure 1).
+Canterbury Resources Limited (Canterbury or the Company) provides further assay results from the recently completed core drilling program at the Briggs Copper Project in Queensland (see Figure 1).
 Exploration at Briggs is being funded by Alma Metals Limited (ASX ALM) (Alma) under an Earn-In Joint Venture agreement where Alma currently has a 30% JV interest in the Briggs, Mannersley and Fig Tree Hill tenements (Project) and can earn up to a 70% interest from Canterbury via a staged earn-in.